HP-J/Sulaiman/README.md

 # Welcome to Sulaiman

-*The app is in early stages of development, We still have a lot of plans*

 *Please note that the default theme and the Extension API may change a lot in the first few builds, Your feedback is highly encouraged*

 #### A keyboard launcher with no features